paraswadhwa/Customer_Management/README.md

  View Customer Module -

  1. This will display all the customer details created by you in the form
-    of a table
+    of a table.
- 2. Search button on the top right will help you to filter records on the basis of a no. of fields such as name,mobile,phone,email.
+ 2. Search button on the top right will help you to filter records from the server side on the basis of a no. of fields such as name,mobile,phone,email.
+ 3. Datatables are used to implement pagination.Maximum 5 records
+    are displayed on a single page.
- 3. Clicking on the delete button corresponding to any row will delete the customer from the database.
+ 4. Clicking on the delete button corresponding to any row will delete the customer from the database.
- 4. Click on edit button will take you to the add form with all your details prefetched.
+ 5. Click on edit button will take you to the add form with all your details prefetched.
 You can change any value inside that and click submit , which will update your values.

  Report Module -